BookStack

 BookStack is a free and open-source wiki software aimed for a simple, self-hosted, and easy-to-use platform.
 Based on Laravel, a PHP framework, BookStack is released under the MIT License.
 It uses the ideas of books to organise pages and store information.
 BookStack is multilingual and available in over thirty languages.
-For the simplicity, BookStack is considered as suitable for smaller businesses or freelancers.

 History

-BookStack’s first commit was published on 12 July 2015 by Dan Brown, a British web developer.
+BookStack's first commit was published on 12 July 2015 by Dan Brown, an English web developer.
 Originally named ‘Oxbow’, the project was renamed to BookStack after only 11 days.
 The initial proper layout was inspired by DokuWiki, and in October of the same year, the current layout of BookStack was settled.
 The overall design was significantly optimised with the release of v0.26 on 6 May 2019, especially on the mobile experience.

 After over five years of development by Brown and the community members, it ended the beta stage with the release of v21.04 on 9 April 2021.
 BookStack has become the most popular wiki software written in PHP on GitHub, as of June 2021.